DanielIsaev/revelio/README.md

 - Locates and verifies subdomains.
 - Takes a screenshot of each domain.
 - Checks for potential subdomain takeovers.
-- Pulls archive data from the wayback machine for each subdomain
+- Pulls archive data from the wayback machine for each subdomain.
+- Uses multi-threading for concurrency.
+- Saves the resulsts in a structured directory tree.

 ## Integrated Tools